severeum/go-severeum/cmd/clef/rules.md

 ```

 Whenever the external API is called (and the ruleset is enabled), the `signer` calls the UI, which is an instance of a ruleset-engine.
 The ruleset-engine
-invokes the corresponding msevod.
+invokes the corresponding method.
 In doing so, there are three possible outcomes:

 1. JS returns "Approve"
   * Auto-approve request
 2. JS returns "Reject"
   * Auto-reject request
-3. Error occurs, or somseving else is returned
+3. Error occurs, or something else is returned
   * Pass on to `next` ui: the regular UI channel.

 A more advanced example can be found below, "Example 1: ruleset for a rate-limited window", using `storage` to `Put` and `Get` `string`s by key.